Best-of-all-time

 Standard deviation

-Below the C-levels 1950-2024:
+Below the C-levels of all seasons 1950-2024:

 First step is to take average of all C-levels = 0.452*